HeyPuter/puter/README.md

 ### Default User

-By default, Puter will create a user called `default_user` with the password `changeme`.
+By default, Puter will create a user called `default_user`.
+This user will have a randomly generated password, which will be printed in the development console.
 A warning will persist in the dev console until this user's password is changed.
 Please login to this user and change the password as your first step.
 This user by default has 10GB storage instead of the default (500MB storage) for new/temporary users.